NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 model from the image.
 Map-projecting can be perceived as the generation of a new infinitely large camera sensor that may be parallel to the surface, a conic shape, or something more complex.
-That makes it extremely hard to project a random point into the camera’s original model.
+That makes it extremely hard to project a random point into the camera's original model.
 The math would follow the transformation from projection into the camera frame, then projected back down to surface that ISIS uses, then finally up into the infinitely large sensor. ``Jigsaw`` does not support